 Commitment to Inquiry & Social Learning: building and modeling cognitive skills

-Commitment to Shared Governance: creating and modeling civic skills of self-control, self-discipline, and administration of healthy authority
+Commitment to Democracy: creating and modeling civic skills of self-control, self-discipline, and administration of healthy authority

 Commitment to Open Communication: overcoming barriers to healthy communication, reduce acting-out, enhance self-protective and self-correcting skills, teach healthy boundaries